graphology/graphology/README.md

 # Graphology

-`graphology` is a specification for a robust & multipurpose JavaScript `Graph` object and aiming at supporting various kinds of graphs under a same unified interface.
+`graphology` is a robust & multipurpose `Graph` object for JavaScript and TypeScript.

+It aims at supporting various kinds of graphs with the same unified interface.

-You will also find here the source for the reference implementation of this specification.
+A `graphology` graph can therefore be directed, undirected or mixed, allow self-loops or not, and can be simple or support parallel edges.

+Along with those specifications, one will also find a comprehensive [standard library](standard-library) full of graph theory algorithms and common utilities such as graph generators, layouts, traversals etc.

+Finally, `graphology` graphs are able to emit a wide variety of [events](events), which makes them ideal to build interactive renderers for the browser.
+It is for instance used by [sigma.js](https://www.sigmajs.org/) as its data backend.

 ## Installation

+To install `graphology` using npm, run the following command:

 ```
 npm install graphology
 ```

-## Documentation

-Full documentation for the library/specs is available [here](https://graphology.github.io).

-## Contribution

-Contributions are obviously welcome.
-Just be sure to lint & add/run relevant unit tests.
+The source repository can be found on [this](https://github.com/graphology/graphology) github repository, where you will be able to find standalone builds in the [releases](https://github.com/graphology/graphology/releases) for older JavaScript configurations.

+Note that `graphology` also exports type declaration that are installed along using peer dependencies so it can be used with [TypeScript](https://www.typescriptlang.org/) out of the box.

+If your version of npm is a bit old, you may need to install `graphology-types` yourself if the peer dependency resolution is not made for you already:

 ```
-# Installing locally
-git clone git@github.com:graphology/graphology.git
-cd graphology
-npm install
+npm install graphology-types

-# Linting
-npm run lint

-# Running the unit tests
-npm test
 ```

+## Changelog

+A complete changelog can be found [here](https://github.com/graphology/graphology/blob/master/CHANGELOG.md).